Skip to content

 • Redevelopment: These strategies typically repurpose existing properties into new, higher-demand property types, such as converting retail spaces into mixed-use properties, such as stores, restaurants, and residential apartments.

-• New development: These strategies include acquiring demolished constructions or underdeveloped land for new developments, such as custom-built industrial facilities.
+• New Development: These strategies include acquiring demolished constructions or underdeveloped land for new developments, such as custom-built industrial facilities.

-• Business building: These investments encompass integrating operations to generate scale within businesses in emerging or fragmented sectors, student housing expansion enabled by expense reduction, and further acquisitions and development.
+• Business Building: These investments encompass integrating operations to generate scale within businesses in emerging or fragmented sectors, student housing expansion enabled by expense reduction, and further acquisitions and development.

-• Large-scale: Transactions of approximately $1 billion or more that limit competition due to the investment size.
+• Large-Scale: Transactions of approximately $1 billion or more that limit competition due to the investment size.
 Examples include large-scale acquisitions of mixed-used properties aiming to improve operations with new capital and hands-on active management.

-• Single-asset aggregation: Deals combining single assets and small portfolios to form large high-quality portfolios, including last-mile distribution warehouses in markets with land constraints.
+• Single-Asset Aggregation: Deals combining single assets and small portfolios to form large high-quality portfolios, including last-mile distribution warehouses in markets with land constraints.

-• Special situations and distressed: Transactions that consist of offloading depressed assets and repositioning them to maximize value or address inadequate capital structures.
+• Special Situations and Distressed: Transactions that consist of offloading depressed assets and repositioning them to maximize value or address inadequate capital structures.
 An example might be a multifamily portfolio, acquired at a discount but dragged by excessive leverage and floating rate debt.

 Risks and Considerations When Investing in Opportunistic Real Estate